 For the carriers that may end up losing money in the first year, the transition programs should also help to mitigate any initial losses from bad demographics.
 The latest budget proposal projected $5.5 billion dollars would be used in 2015 to help cover insurance carrier losses during this period.
 While the number may seem large it should be put into the larger context of the entire health insurance industry.
 In 2013, Humana alone earned 38 billion dollars of premiums, WellPoint 66 billion and the larger United Healthcare (NYSE: UNH) over 100 billion.
 The individual segment is a very small piece of the industry's total revenue base.

 The concerns about demographics and health status in the new risk pools are still very real.
-They will likely have some impact the profitability of initial exchange business.
-At the carrier and industry level however, the financial downside will still be small.
-At worst, it will simply cause insurers to raise premiums in the latter years to stabilize the new risk pools.
-Overall the exchange business are an incremental business opportunity and changes to deadlines and implementation are likely to have only a marginal impact on business.
+They will likely have some impact on the profitability of the initial exchange business.
+At the carrier and industry level, however, the financial downside will still be small.
+At worst, it will simply cause insurers to raise premiums in the later years to stabilize the new risk pools.
+Overall the exchange business is an incremental business opportunity and changes to deadlines and implementation are likely to have only a marginal impact on business.